What Can You Get With the Ink Plus Card’s 70,000 Point Bonus?

 Link: Chase Ink Plus 70,000 Point Limited Time Offer

-1. Transfer Points to United Airlines
+1. Transfer Points to United Airlineslots of travel on United Airlines and their partners.

 For example, you could get a round-trip, coach class ticket from North America to Japan for 70,000 points and ~$48 in taxes and fees.